mathdesilva/Pig-Dice/README.md

 This programming project implements a simple clone of the popular game **Pass the Pig**&copy; and **PigMania**&copy;.

-The main objective with this assignemnt is to introduce separate compiling, progressive programming (small versions towards the final full-fledged program), as well as to provide an oportunity to develop a project using the tools already taught such as git and doxygen.
+The main objective with this assignemnt is to introduce separate compiling, progressive programming (small versions towards the final full-fledged program), as well as to provide an oportunity to develop a project using the tools already taught such as git and cmake.

 ## The Gameplay
 Pig is a folk jeopardy dice game described by John Scarne in 1945, in which two players compete to reach **100 points** first.